-Going abroad to shop, buying stuff via foreign websites and mail order companies?
-Here's how to shop sensibly outside the UK.
+Going abroad to shop, buying stuff via foreign websites and mail order companies.
+It’s all changed a bit since Brexit, so here’s how to shop sensibly when you’re buying goods from overseas.

-Get their details: If something goes wrong later, you’ll need to get in touch with the seller, so get an email, address or telephone number before handing your money over.
+Get their details: If something goes wrong later, you’ll need to get in touch with the seller, so get an email, address or telephone number before handing your money over when buying overseas goods.

-Know what you are buying: Ask any questions about how the product works now and make sure you have read (and kept) a copy of the terms and conditions.
+Know what you’re buying: Ask any questions about how the product works now and make sure you have read (and kept) a copy of the terms and conditions.